Menithal/Blender-Metaverse-Addon/README.md

 Work in progress module to try to stream line some "gotchas" when converting avatars to VRC without the duplicate operator additions from CATS (creating operators for Tools that are already in Blender, which create abit of clutter during operator searches).
 Also by proxy supports NeosVR, which automatically binds the visemes when fbx export is used.

-- A new Panel on the `3D View`'s right tool set is added, labled `MVT: VRC Tools`
+- A new Panel on the `3D View`'s right tool set is added, labeled `MVT: VRC Tools`
 - Armature Tools
     - `Add VRC Armature` - Adds an Armature which is compatible with VRC
     - `Generate VRC Shapekeys` - Generates empty shapekeys (for now, later will allow the use of various methods, including CATS, and custom)